Sandruski/htn-planner/README.md

 3. If you add or remove project files, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).

 ## Quick Introduction
-The solution contains five projects, HTNPlanner, HTNDebugger, HTNDemo, HTNTest, and HTNFramework.
-HTNPlanner is the planner library, HTNDebugger is a library to debug the planner, HTNDemo is a playground for using the planner, HTNTest contains a set of unit tests for testing the planner using automation, and HTNFramework contains the core functionalities shared across all the projects.
-The startup project should be configured to either HTNPlanner, as is the default setting, or HTNTest.
+The solution contains four projects, HTNFramework, HTNDebugger, HTNDemo, and HTNTest.
+HTNFramework and HTNDebugger are libraries, HTNFramework is the planner itself and HTNDebugger is the debugger of the planner.
+HTNDemo and HTNTest are applications, HTNDemo is a playground for using the planner and HTNTest contains a set of unit tests for testing the planner using automation.

+1. Build the solution and run the startup project.
+The startup project should be configured to either HTNDemo, as is the default setting, or HTNTest.

+### HTNDemo
+2. In the "World State" tab, click the "Parse" button to parse the selected world state.
+Below, see the parsed world state.
+3. In the "Domain" tab, click the "Parse" button to parse the selected domain.
+Below, see the parsed domain.
+4. In the "Decomposition" tab, click the "Decompose" button to decompose the selected entry point of the parsed domain using the parsed world state.
+Below, see the result of the decomposition.
+5. In the "Active Plan" tab, see the decomposed plan.

+### HTNTest
+2. In the console window, see the results of the tests.

 ## Performance Analysis